Students engage in community-based research projects across a diverse range of programs. These projects provide invaluable real-world experience.

 #6229: Exploring the Effectiveness of Neural Network Therapy (Part 6)

-The purpose of our project is to determine the connection between the neurobiology impacted by Neural Network Therapy. and sustained improvements in mental health and well-being.
+The purpose of our project is to determine the connection between the neurobiology impacted by Neural Network Therapy® and sustained improvements in mental health and well-being.
 The science of practical exercises compared to traditional talk therapy increases the longevity of emotional health.
 We hypothesize that this doing approach is getting on the right side of science.
 We’d love to work with an undergraduate biomedical science student who will conduct their research accordingly.
 This project will build on a prior community-based research project completed during the 2022-2023 academic year.
 Students undertaking this project will have the opportunity to select one of CFHC’s core Neural Network Therapy lessons of interest.

-Student Researcher: Chase Kilbourne |
+Student Researcher: Chase Killbourne |

 ---|

-Faculty Supervisor: Taryn Grieder |
+Faculty Supervisor: Dr. Taryn Grieder |

-Host Organization: Canadian Family Health Counselling |
+Host Organization: Canadian Family Health Counseling |

 Environmental & Resource Science